A binary encoding of spinors and applications: Preliminaries

 and, on the basis vectors of $\Delta_n$,

 {\bf Remark}.
 From these expressions, we can see that Clifford multiplication by basic vectors amounts to flipping a sign and keeping track of a power of $i=\sqrt{-1}$.

 {\bf Remark}.
-We became aware of the use of this type of unitary bases in \cite{Baum}, and carried out many calculations using them in several dimensions.
-In spite of their usefulness, they are difficult to handle in computer programs since they lead to large matrices.
-We realized that we could encode spinors and Clifford multiplication using a binary code which we present in Section \ref{sec: binary}.
-The binary code has allowed us to perform calculations in which dimensions which otherwise would have been impossible.
+We became aware of these unitary bases in \cite{Baum} and, since then, we have carried out many calculations in many dimensions.
+In spite of their usefulness, they are difficult to handle as tensor products in computer programs since they lead to large (sparse) matrices.
+Soon enough, we realized that we could encode such spinors and Clifford multiplication with binary expression (see Section \ref{sec: binary}), and perform calculations in higher dimensions which otherwise would have been impossible.